Parskatt/RoMa/README.md

 | XFeat*    |  -   |
 | Tiny RoMa v1    | 42.2 |
 | RoMa    |  -   |

+## Reproducibility
+There are a few diffs in the current codebase compared to the original repo used to run experiments.

+1. The `scale_factor` used in the `match` method now is relative to the original training resolution of `560`.
+Previosly it was based on the set coarse resolution (which might or might not be `560`).
+2. Newer PyTorch, original code used something like `2.1`.
+3. Stochastic eval: both RANSAC and the chosen correspondences can affect results in `Mega1500`.
+4. Matrix inverse in GP has been replaced with cholesky decomp.

+That being said, if diff of results are $>0.5$ there probably is something wrong, please let me know.

 ## BibTeX
 If you find our models useful, please consider citing our paper!